-Where an SMSF invests in the class of trusts and companies described in division 13.3A of the SIS Regulations, the value of that investment will not count towards the 5% rule.
+Where an SMSF invests in the class of trusts and companies described in division 13.3A of the SIS Regulations, the value of that investment will not count towards the 5% in-house asset rule.
 To be eligible for this exemption, the entity must satisfy the following requirements:

-- there is no lease, either directly or using an intermediary, between the entity and a related party of the SMSF unless the lease relates to business real property - > has not borrowed funds - does not have an interest in another entity such as units in a trust or shares - has not loaned money except as a deposit in a bank - > has not put a charge over any of its assets - > does not conduct a business - > has no asset, other than business real property, which was owned by a related party of the SMSF after the later of - 11 August 1999 - 3 years before the entity acquired the asset the value of the investment will not count towards the
+- there is no lease, either directly or using an intermediary, between the entity and a related party of the SMSF unless the lease relates to business real property - has not borrowed funds - does not have an interest in another entity such as units in a trust or shares in a company - has not loaned money to another entity except as a deposit within a bank account - has not put a charge over any of its assets - does not conduct a business - has no asset, other than business real property, which was owned by a related party of the SMSF after the later of: - 11 August 1999 - 3 years before the entity acquired the asset.

+The value of the investment will not count towards the

 A 13.3A trust or company is generally used by an SMSF to hold property with a related party.
-For example, an SMSF could acquire 20% of the units in a 13.3A trust and a member could acquire the other 80%.
+For example, an SMSF could acquire 20% of the units in a 13.3A trust and a member could acquire the remaining 80%.
 The trust could use the funds to acquire a property.

-While an SMSF and a member can own a property as tenants-in-common, the SMSF would be prohibited from acquiring further interests in the property.
+While an SMSF and its members can own a property as tenants-in-common, the SMSF would be prohibited from acquiring further interests in the property.
 However, by using a 13.3A trust, the member could sell their units over time to the SMSF.